 Chuck has represented companies and individuals in SEC and other regulatory investigations into most of the major Wall Street controversies of the last 30 years, including the insider trading scandal involving Ivan Boesky and others, the Salomon Brothers Treasury Auction scandal, the failure of Long-Term Capital Management, the collapses of Enron and WorldCom, the credit market disruptions, and cases involving allegations of mutual fund market timing, stock options backdating and numerous less publicized inquiries.

 He has represented financial institutions, accounting firms, corporations, and corporate officers and directors in defending class actions and shareholder derivative actions, as well as parties to proxy contests.
-In recent years, he has represented parties in litigation including:

 Chuck has represented a trade organization of the United States securities industry in filing amicus curiae briefs in cases in the Supreme Court and the courts of appeals affecting securities class action litigation, including Halliburton Co. v.
 Erica P. John Fund, Inc., 134 S. Ct.
 2398 (2014); IBEW Local 98 Pension Fund v.
 Best Buy Co., 818 F.3d 775 (8th Cir.
 2016); Waggoner v.
 Barclays Bank PLC, No. 16-1912 (2d Cir.
 2016); and Pension Funds v.
 Goldman Sachs Group, Inc., No. 16-250 (2d Cir.
 2016).